predicatemike/predigame-examples/fireworks/README.md

 ```python
         s.speed(15).move_to(p, callback=s.destroy)
 ```
-Once the yellow circle sprite moves to point `p` the callback `s.destroy` is invoke.
+Once the yellow circle sprite moves to point `p` the callback `s.destroy` is invoked.
 As the name implies, that simply destroys the sprite.

 Now let's handle the explosion.
 We'll define a function to handle that effect: